-- Prepare the motherboard support DVD, the floppy disk or the USB flash disk containing the updated motherboard BIOS before using this utility. - If you use a SATA optical drive, always connect the SATA cable to the SATA1/SATA 2/SATA3/SATA4 connector; otherwise, the utility will not function
+Prepare the motherboard support DVD or the USB flash disk containing the updated motherboard BIOS before using this utility.

 Recovering the BIOS from the support DVD

 To recover the BIOS from the support DVD:

 - 1. Turn on the system. - 2.
 Insert the motherboard support DVD to the optical drive. - The utility displays the following message and automatically checks the DVD for the BIOS file.